OLEGSHA/Progressia/docs/building/BuildScriptReference.md

 ### Git metadata

+Git commit is determined from `GIT_COMMIT` environment variable if it exists, or the state of the local Git repository, if any, or `-`.

-Git commit and Git branch are correspond to the state of the local Git repository, if any.
-In case Git metadata is unavailable, `-` fallback is used for both fields.
+Git branch is determined from `GIT_BRANCH` environment variable if it exists, or the state of the local Git repository, if any, or `-`.

+The names of the environment variables are picked to assist Jenkins builds.

 ### Build ID

 Build ID uniquely identifies artifacts produced by automated build systems.
+Build ID must be provided explicitly; it is `-` unless specified otherwise.

+The proposed scheme for naming build IDs is `<builder><build-system><build attempt no.>`.
 For example, builds executed by WindCorp Jenkins suite have build IDs like `WJ3` or `WJ142`.
-Build ID must be provided explicitly; it is `-` unless specified otherwise.

 Build ID may be set with `buildId` project property.
 This may be done in a variety of ways, for example with command line argument `-PbuildId=WJ3`